 Also add the chopped onion, olive oil and a pinch of pepper and salt.

 Blend the ingredients into a fine mixture.
-Then gradually add the warm vegetable stock and blend the avocado soup in between.
+Then gradually add the warm vegetable stock (and the garlic clove) and blend the avocado soup in between.
 Add as much vegetable stock until you get the consistency you like.

 Then check the seasoning of the avocado soup and add extra pepper and salt to taste.
 Don’t exaggerate on the salt because the saltiness will get more intense once the soup is cold.